MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 ### Does Mover delete files?

 We never delete your data from any source.
-The app simply takes your data from one place and copies it to another—akin to *copy and paste* rather than *cut and paste.* We also don't retain any of your cloud storage data for any reasons.
+Our app simply takes your data from one place and copies it to another—akin to *copy and paste* rather than *cut and paste.* We also don't retain any of your cloud storage data for any reasons.

 ### How are permissions affected?